 To learn about tagging, read about IEEE 802.1q.

-The interface connecting a vlan to the router is the vlan interface.
-The vlan interface is like a virtual interface; it has an IP address, and the vlan’s nodes send traffic to the router through that IP address.
+The interface connecting a VLAN to the router is the vlan interface.
+The VLAN interface is like a virtual interface; it has an IP address, and the VLAN’s nodes send traffic to the router through that IP address.

-Suppose we had two vlans on our switches, and they uplinked via port P3.
-You would set up two vlan interfaces, vlan1 and vlan2.
+Example: we have two VLANs on our switches, and they uplinked via ethernet port P3.
+You would set up two VLAN interfaces, vlan1 and vlan2.
 Vlan1 would have an ip address, e.g. 10.20.12.254.
 Vlan2 would have a different ip address, e.g. 10.20.10.254.
-You could set the gateways to the WAN IP address, but I think you can leave this blank and it’ll default to the wan trunk (so the router will choose).

-VLANs and uplink at the switch
+VLANs and Uplink at the Switch

 Remember, at the switch, make the uplink port a tagged port (a vlan trunk in Cisco terminology), so the uplink connection to the router will pass all the vlans traffic to the router.
 Read this to learn a bit about the differences in terminology between Cisco and the 802.1q standard.